Albrecht Struppler Clinician Scientist Fellowship

 - an outline for an international workshop/colloquium, to be organized at the TUM-IAS during the active Fellowship period,

-- a list of 4-6 international peer-reviewers without any conflict of interest*– if applicable, also a list of persons that should be excluded from reviewing the proposal,
+- a list of 4-6 international peer-reviewers without any conflict of interest*– if applicable, also a list of persons who should be excluded from reviewing the proposal,

 - a letter of support (1-2 pages) by the chair/head physician of the applicant’s home clinic at TUM